 Members will participate in a variety of exciting sporting activities each month.
 Meeting dates will vary based upon MND Gymnasium & Field availability.

-GCAL is comprised of teams from area Catholic high schools that compete with each other in answering questions involving all academic subject areas as well as general knowledge and trivia; team wins and losses are recorded, and weekly standings are posted; the top two teams in the league qualify for regional and/or state competitions.
+GCAL is comprised of teams from area Catholic high schools that compete in answering questions involving all academic subject areas as well as general knowledge and trivia; team wins and losses are recorded, and weekly standings are posted; the top two teams in the league qualify for regional and/or state competitions.
 Membership is based upon tryouts during the spring of the previous school year.

 Model United Nations (MNDMUN)